build-wars/gwmultilaunch/readme.txt

 ==Usage==

-Copies of the Guild Wars folder need to be made beforehand.
+Copies of the Guild Wars folder need to be made.
 The number of copies depends on how many copies you would like to have open at once.
-Most likely, you will only need to make 1 extra copy to be able to run two copies side by side.
+You will only need to make 1 extra copy to be able to run two copies side by side.

 After these copies are made, add them to the list.
 Then, make the multi-launch enabled shortcuts which are good for launching multiple copies of Guild Wars.
 Or just select the game and launch it from the gui.